eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 The following sections discuss the different classes in detail:

 * `MinimalSkeleton` and `MinimalProxy`
   * Typically generated from a meta model
 * `Runtime`
 * `EventPublisher` and `EventSubscriber`
-    * Transfering arbitrary types
+  * Transferring arbitrary types
 * `FieldPublisher` and `FieldSubscriber`
-    * Transfering arbitrary types, which always have a value and can be changed from subscriber side
+  * Transferring arbitrary types, which always have a value and can be changed from subscriber side
 * `MethodServer` and `MethodClient`
   * Calling methods from the client on the server

 ### Skeleton `main()`